jmforsythe/Newton-fractal-generator/README.md

 * The colours used
 * Whether or not to use shading based on time to converge
 * Max iteration depth

+Additionally, I aim to add:
+* Exponential smoothing of the image to blend different shades of the same regions together